-In the Mississippi Delta, 30 percent of black women who contract cancer are dying as compared with 19 percent of white woman.
-A cancer foundation named after Mississippi Civil Rights Activist Fannie Lou Hammer, is working to change that alarming rate.
+In the Mississippi Delta, 30 percent of black women who contract cancer are dying as compared with 19 percent of white women.
+A cancer foundation named after Mississippi Civil Rights Activist Fannie Lou Hamer, is working to change that alarming rate.

 "Like right now we're driving from Greenwood to Greenville", said Freddie White-Johnson.